 Yes.
-Faculty members can opt-in to new trials each semester.
+Faculty members can opt-in to new pilots each semester.

 Indiana University is committed to the protection and confidentiality of student educational records, adhering closely to the guidelines established by the Family Educational Rights and Privacy Act (FERPA).
-The university will consult with the University Information Policy and Security Offices to ensure the security of all data before systems go live.
+The university is actively consulting with the University Information Policy and Security Offices to ensure the security of all data before systems go live.

 We are coordinating our efforts with the Office for Online Education to address these issues.

-No. Much like the lynda.com pilot, faculty members will be able to opt-in at no cost.
+No. Faculty members can opt-in at no cost.